This article was written in 2010 and was updated in January, 2016. It covers the following:

 - Tips for using an online critique group successfully

-In October of this year (2010), I volunteered at two writing and reading festivals, the ViWF and the SiWC and they were very valuable and enjoyable experiences for me.
+In October of 2010, I volunteered at two writing and reading festivals, the ViWF and the SiWC and they were very valuable and enjoyable experiences for me.
 I met a lot of writers, local and international, and I even had the chance to have conversations and learn from several successful authors.

 One of the more memorable moments was at the SiWC with Robert Dugoni, an amazing speaker and teacher, and author of six books.
 I have never read anything by Dugoni and I may never because I’m not much into crime fiction, but his ‘query letter workshop’ was packed FULL of useful information, and his speech at the closing gala had the entire audience on their feet, cheering and inspired.